 You should have an idea of what MCAT exam date you want, and a few backups just in case before the registration date.
-And yes, you guessed it, the other thing harder than registering for the MCAT is choosing dates.
 Once registration opens up, log-into your AAMC account and have your credit card ready.
 You’ll be asked to select a test date, state, and then a testing location.
 If your state isn’t listed, then all of the seats for that date have been filled.
 Remember, it’s first-come, first-served.
 There might be “TBD sites” available, which are sites within a 40-mile radius of a metropolitan area.
 If the option is available for you, only choose it as an absolute necessity and if you’re prepared to travel.

 MCAT fees seem to change every year, so it’s important to always stay up-to-date on the fee schedule to avoid sticker shock at registration time.
 Below are the 2020 MCAT Fees:

 The AAMC has a fee assistance program (FAP) for students who would otherwise be unable to take the exam or apply to medical schools.
 If you qualify for the program, your fees are reduced and you get a slew of other benefits when applying to medical schools!

 After you register for the MCAT, you will receive a confirmation from the AAMC within 24 hours; if not, contact them immediately.
 Then, the fun stuff begins, i.e. MCAT prep!
 Before you ask, you definitely should use the official AAMC MCAT prep resources, but we know that’s not enough for students trying to break into those high percentiles.
 That’s why Blueprint MCAT (formerly Next Step) students receive the AAMC resources with our Online MCAT Courses and MCAT Tutor Packages.
 Get started with a free MCAT diagnostic and one free practice exam.